- Faculty Hiring & Promotion

 “Arts education, including theater education, not only has relevance for today’s young people but is also uniquely positioned to substantially contribute to the new forms of literacy that are essential to navigating our contemporary culture.“

 – Amy Jensen

 Amy has served as the Co-editor of the Journal of Media Literacy Education, the General Editor for the Youth Theatre Journal and on the advisory board of the Arts Education Policy Review.
 She has also served on the board of directors for the National Association for Media Literacy Education and as Advocacy Director on the American Alliance for Theatre and Education’s Board of Directors.
-She currently serves on the leadership team for the National Coalition for Core Arts Standards.
+She was also a member of the leadership team for the revision and writing of K-12 National Core Arts Standards.

 BA, Theatre Education/English Education, BYU, 1989; MA, Dramatic Theory and Criticism, BYU, 1998; PhD, Theatre History, University of Illinois at Urbana-Champaign, 2003.